Giving shares to employees

 Issuing new shares

-Using newly issued shares for the gift employee has some tax benefits for existing shareholders.
+Using newly issued shares for employees has some tax benefits for existing shareholders.
 The advantages are:

 - The newly issued share route does not carry a capital gains tax charge for existing shareholders.